vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/hcx/README.md

 # VMware HCX Security Configuration & Hardening

-VMware, and now Broadcom, provides specific baseline guidance for hardening and auditing VMware products.
-Choose the version of the Security Configuration & Hardening Guide that is appropriate for your environment from the folder structure here.
+Broadcom provides specific baseline guidance for hardening and auditing VMware products.
+This directory contains the Security Configuration & Hardening Guide for VMware HCX, the workload mobility platform used to migrate workloads into and between VMware Cloud Foundation and VMware vSphere environments.
+Choose the version that matches your environment from the folder structure here.